dpa99c/cordova-plugin-request-location-accuracy-example/README.md

 Cordova Request Location Accuracy Plugin Example
 ================================================

-This repo contains an example project which illustrates use of the [Cordova Request Location Accuracy Plugin for Android](https://github.com/dpa99c/cordova-plugin-request-location-accuracy).
+This repo contains an example project which illustrates use of the [Cordova Request Location Accuracy Plugin](https://github.com/dpa99c/cordova-plugin-request-location-accuracy) for Android and iOS.

 ## Contents